oVirt/ovirt-site/source/api/pythonapi.html.md

 *   User/Password - The user consists of username, the "@" sign and domain name.
 You can use both either the internal user's account or any of your LDAP users that has login permissions and of course permissions to perform your requests.

-Below you can find an example ovirt-engine-sdk for the following steps:
+Below you can find example ovirt-engine-sdk code snippets for the following operations:

-*   import the relevant modules and get an API object
+*   Importing the relevant modules and obtaining an API object
 *   Create iSCSI Data Center
 *   Create Cluster
 *   Install Host